 Please support and pass legislation that will ban horse-drawn carriages in NYC in 2014.
 They are inhumane and unsafe.

-Please support and pass legislation that will ban horse-drawn carriages in NYC – in 2014.
+Please support and pass legislation that will ban horse-drawn carriages in NYC.
+Intro 573, which would ban horse-drawn carriages was introduced into the City Council in December 2014.
+We ask that you support this bill.
 This has been a long time in coming and we finally have a mayor who understands that horses do not belong in the crowded and congested streets of NYC.
 It is inhumane and it is dangerous.

 Horses work the crowded and congested streets of midtown Manhattan, including Times Square.
 The slow moving and flimsy carriages are accidents waiting to happen, pulled by sensitive and unpredictable horses.
 Weighing between 1,500 and 2,000 pounds, these horses, who are prey animals, can spook in terror at the slightest provocation and bolt into traffic, becoming unwitting weapons.
 They can kill and injure themselves and unsuspecting pedestrians.
 In 2010 a French tourist was killed in Salzburg, Austria when a panicked and out of control carriage horse bolted and trampled her.
 The same thing can easily happen here.